Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Introduction

 \section{Introduction}

 Type 1 diabetes (T1D) is an autoimmune disease characterised by an insufficiency of the hormone insulin, which is required for blood glucose regulation.
-People with T1D must regularly monitor their blood glucose levels and estimate the correct dosage of insulin to avoid dangerous instances of low and high blood glucose.
+People with T1D must regularly monitor their blood glucose levels and estimate the correct dosage of insulin and carbohydrate intake to avoid dangerous instances of low and high blood glucose.
 This includes taking bolus insulin to account for ingested meal carbohydrates, in addition to adjusting basal insulin to account for fluctuations between meals.
 Hybrid closed loop systems provide an opportunity for people with T1D to automatically regulate their basal insulin dosing \cite{DeBock2018EffectProtocol,Abraham2021EffectTrial,Breton2021OneTechnology}.
 These devices consist of an insulin pump connected to a continuous glucose monitor (CGM) by a control algorithm.
 The CGM measures the blood glucose level of the user and the control algorithm uses the CGM data to instruct the insulin pump to deliver the required dosage.
-Trials of these devices in patient populations have shown a significant association between the use of hybrid closed loop systems and improvements to time spent in the recommended blood glucose range \cite{McAuley2020SixTrial,Garg2017GlucoseDiabetes,DeRidder2019TheTrials}.
+This process repeats at regular intervals and corrects for deviations in blood glucose from some target blood glucose range or value.
+Trials of these devices in adults and pediatrics have shown a significant association between the use of hybrid closed loop systems and improvements to time spent in the recommended blood glucose range \cite{McAuley2020SixTrial,Garg2017GlucoseDiabetes,DeRidder2019TheTrials}.
+Hartnell et al. provides a detailed overview of existing closed loop devices and their functionality \cite{Hartnell2021Closed-loopGuide}.